 LIB 201 - Diversity in the United States.
 Explores how the intersections of race, ethnicity, gender, sexual orientation, class, religion and physical abilities affect the material lives and media representations of various cultural groups in the United States.
 Engages historical and current debates regarding issues of immigration, meritocracy, segregation, the economy, the environment, and identity.

 LIB 312 - Dialogue, Integration and Action.
 An interdisciplinary examination of the basic interpretations of dialogue in a diverse world.
 This course engages the theory and practice of dialogue through personal reflection, integration, and action.
 Students develop this relational art for personal, professional and civic lives, and understand its implication for the possibility of a democratic life.
-Three credits.